knuxify/eartag/README.md

 Translations can be submitted through [Damned Lies (l10n.gnome.org)](https://l10n.gnome.org/module/eartag/).

-If you make modifications to the code, run `black` to ensure that everything is formatted correctly.
+If you make modifications to the code, run `ruff check` and `ruff format` to ensure that everything is formatted correctly.
+For convenience, you can also use `pre-commit install` to install a pre-commit hook that runs these commands automatically.

 You are expected to follow the [GNOME Code of Conduct](https://wiki.gnome.org/Foundation/CodeOfConduct) when participating in project spaces.